Another 235K Ohioans about to be purged from voter registration rolls

-County boards of elections are mailing last-chance notices to 235,610 Ohioans today who are at risk of being purged from state voter rolls.
+County boards of elections mailed last-chance notices to 235,610 Ohioans on Monday who are at risk of being purged from state voter rolls.

 In June, Secretary of State Frank LaRose sent a directive to all 88 county boards of elections to notify them that they must submit a list of inactive voters to his office by mid-July and send notices to those voters that their registration could be canceled Sept.
 6.